Laurent-Gaillard/selinux_node_exporter/README.md

 The persistent data modified by the application must be in /var/lib/node_exporter and its subdirectories.

-And finaly, the pid file must be /run/node_exporter.pid.
+Finaly, if you want to use a pid file, it must be /run/node_exporter.pid.

 ### Networking

 #### Default Listening ports
-By default Node Exporter is configured to listen on port 9100 (which ).
+By default Node Exporter is configured to listen on port 9100.
-In the refpolicy module, no port type was explicitly defined for node exporter.
+In the refpolicy module, no port type was explicitly defined for Node Exporter.

-By default, Node Exporter listens on port 9100.
 For this to work, the original SELinux Node Exporter module supports binding on port labeled *hplip_port_t*.
 This means that it can listen on all the following tcp ports:
 - 1782